Creating a Career Development Plan: Tips and Strategies

 - Establishes clear goals for professional development

-Creating a career development plan requires evaluating strengths and weaknesses in the skillsets before taking action to improve your professional improvement.
+A career development plan requires evaluating strengths and weaknesses of skillsets then implementing active steps to professional advancement.

-The first step in creating your career development plan is to review your current competencies, skillsets strengths, areas of strength, and areas for improvement.
+The first step when creating your career development plan is to evaluate your abilities, capabilities strengths, areas of strength, and areas in which you could benefit from improvement.

 Consider these questions:

-Determine the long-term goals of the profession you are interested in.
-Setting clear goals for the long term helps you stay focused on what you’d like to achieve in the future.
+Set out the long-term goals for the profession you are interested in.
+Having clearly defined long-term goals will help you focus on the goals you wish to achieve in the future.

 Consider these questions:

-When you’ve created your short-term career development plan, create your own list of actions that you must take to meet each goal.
+After you’ve developed your short-term career development plan, develop your own list of actions required to achieve each goal.

 Make an actionable plan that includes: